simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 ## Monitoring and Reporting
 ### Create and maintain metrics and alarms utilizing AWS monitoring services
 #### CloudWatch
-- Service to monitor all of your AWS resources and applications
+- Service used for Monitoring AWS resources as well as the applications you run on AWS
 - Stored indefinitely by default
 - Retrieved using GetMetricStatistics API
 - Most default metric granularity is 1, 3 or 5 minutes